Equifax Complete Advantage includes your Equifax 3-Bureau credit report

 gives you a graphical view of your

-Lenders, employers, landlords, and other service providers buy your credit information in the form of a credit report to help them decide whether to approve your application for a loan, credit card, job, housing, or to offer you a product or service at a particular rate.
+Lenders, landlords, other service providers and third parties buy your credit information in the form of a credit report to help them decide whether to approve your application for a loan, credit card, or housing, or to offer you a product or service at a particular rate.

-While all consumers are eligible for one annual free credit report from Equifax, Experian and TransUnion, it's important that you review your credit information regularly to check its accuracy as these 3 credit reports change constantly.
+While all consumers are eligible for one annual free credit report from Equifax, Experian and TransUnion, it's important that you review your credit information regularly to check its accuracy, as these 3-Bureau credit reports change regularly.
 Equifax credit monitoring products can help monitor and protect your credit by alerting you of any changes to your credit report.

-What Information is Included in Your 3 Credit Reports?
+What Information Is Included in Your 3-Bureau Credit Reports?

 Credit history.
-The bulk of your credit report consists of details about credit accounts that were opened in your name or that list you as an authorized user (such as a spouse's credit card).
+The bulk of your credit report consists of details about credit accounts that were opened in your name or that list you as an authorized user.
 Account details, which are supplied by creditors with which you have an account, include the date the account was opened, the credit limit or amount of the loan, the payment terms, the balance, and a history that shows whether or not you've paid the account on time.
-Closed or inactive accounts, depending on the manner in which they were paid, stay on your report for 7 to 11 years from the date of their last activity.
+Closed or inactive accounts, depending on the manner in which they were paid, generally stay on your report for 7 years from the date of their last activity.

 Public records.
-Matters of public record obtained from government sources such as courts of law – including liens, bankruptcies, and overdue child support – may appear on your credit report.
-Most public record information stays on your credit report for 7 years.
+Matters of public record obtained from government sources such as courts of law — including liens, bankruptcies and overdue child support — may appear on your credit report.
+Excluding criminal convictions, most negative public record information stays on your credit report for 7 years.

-What is Not Included in Your 3 Credit Reports?
+What Is Not Included in Your 3-Bureau Credit Reports?

-Your 3 credit reports from Equifax, Experian and TransUnion do not include information about your checking or savings accounts, bankruptcies that are more than 10 years old, charged-off or debts placed for collection that are more than seven years old, gender, ethnicity, religion, political affiliation, medical history, or criminal records.
+Generally, your 3-Bureau credit reports from Equifax, Experian and TransUnion do not include information about your checking or savings accounts, bankruptcies that are more than 10 years old, charged-off or debts placed for collection that are more than 7 years old, gender, ethnicity, religion, political affiliation, medical history or criminal record.
 Also, your credit score is generated by information on your credit report, but is not part of the report itself.

 What is a Credit Score?

-Lenders may use other credit scoring models to determine credit worthiness, so your actual number could vary when shopping a new loan.
-However, most models consider similar factors and share a common theme - generally, the higher your score, the lower risk you present to lenders.
+The Equifax Credit Score™ model — a proprietary formula using the information from your Equifax credit file — is a numerical value ranging from 280-850; the higher the value the lower the credit risk.
+Third parties may use other credit scoring models to determine creditworthiness, so your actual number could vary when making an application.
+However, most models consider similar factors and share a common theme — generally, the higher your score, the lower the credit risk.Sign Up Now